- 1 Install and Open Builder

 Creating a new project

 Now Builder is ready to go.
 The next step is to create a new Builder project.
 To do this click “New” on the main tool bar.
 We recommend you keep all your files in the same directory structure (since Builder uses relative paths).
 See the structure below used for this example.
 Files are housed in a project folder called “MyProject”.
-Inside we will put our MegunoLink interface file (.mlx) our exported MegunoLink Package file (.mlpz), our Builder project file (.mdsx) and our logo (.png).
+Inside we will put our MegunoLink interface file (save as menu in MegunoLink and specify MegunoLink Package type .mlpz), our Builder project file (.mdsx) and our logo (.png).
 We also create a Deploy folder where our installer will be generated.

 Save your project (in your project folder) before moving on to the next step so Builder knows how to resolve relative paths.

 In this example I have named the new Builder project “MyProject.mdsx” (you can see this file in the folder screenshot above).
 Since the project has been created (or loaded) there are now more details that have been populated including the path to the just created project file, a product ID and version number.

 You can also see below that if we navigate to the “License Details” tab there are details which are specific to your license.
 These can not be adjusted by you, the end user.
 If you really need them to be changed let us know and we can update and generate a new license file for you.

 The installer stub contains all of the MegunoLink interface files and the skeleton for the installer.
 This needs to be downloaded and updated using the “Update Sources” button on the main interface.

 From the update sources menu hit “Check for Updates”.
 This will require internet access and will discover the latest installer stubs from our website.